ska-telescope/tango-example/README.md

 ### Install docker

-Follow the instructions available at `here <https://docs.docker.com/get-docker/>`_.
+Follow the instructions available at [here](https://docs.docker.com/get-docker/).

 ### Install minikube

 You will need to install `minikube` or equivalent k8s installation in order to set up your test environment.
-You can follow the instruction at `here <https://gitlab.com/ska-telescope/sdi/deploy-minikube/>`_:
+You can follow the instruction at [here](https://gitlab.com/ska-telescope/sdi/deploy-minikube/):
 ```
 git clone git@gitlab.com:ska-telescope/sdi/deploy-minikube.git
 cd deploy-minikube